Dr Shi (Tracy) Xu

 About

-Dr Shi (Tracy) Xu is Associate Professor at University of Surrey School of Hospitality & Tourism Management.
-She is the Theme Leader of Future of Work and Labour Mobilities in the COVE Research Centre and Advisor for Graduate Research for EuroCHRIE.
+Dr Shi (Tracy) Xu is Associate Professor at Surrey Hospitality & Tourism Management, University of Surrey.
+She is the Co-Director of Future of Work Research Centre, Theme Leader of Future of Work and Labour Mobilities in the COVE Research Centre, and Advisor for Graduate Research for EuroCHRIE.
 She holds a Ph.D. degree from the Pennsylvania State University.
 Dr Xu has authored over fifty refereed journal articles.
 Dr Xu received Best Paper Award finalist at the 38th Annual EuroCHRIE Conference, Apeldoorn, Netherlands, Emerald Literati Award in 2021, the Best Paper Award at the 20th Annual Graduate Education and Graduate Student Research Conference in Hospitality and Tourism, in Tampa, FL, 2015, and the Best Paper Award at the Southern Management Association Annual Conference, in Charlotte, NC, 2016.
 As an active human resource management and organizational behavior researcher in the hospitality industry, Dr Xu's research focuses on three themes: employee wellbeing, leadership, and turnover.

 Dr Xu’s research can be viewed at: